discosultan/quake-console/README.md

 # Assemblies

-- **QuakeConsole**: The core project for the console.
+- **MonoGame.QuakeConsole**: The core project for the console.
 Contains the behavior associated with handling user input and the visual side of the console's window.

 ## Interpreters

-- **QuakeConsole.PythonInterpreter**: IronPython interpreter for the console shell.
+- **MonoGame.QuakeConsole.PythonInterpreter**: IronPython interpreter for the console shell.
 Allows manipulating game objects using Python scripting language.
 Provides autocompletion for loaded .NET types.
-- **QuakeConsole.PythonInterpreter.Tests**: Unit tests covering the expected execution and autocompletion behavior for Python interpreter.
+- **MonoGame.QuakeConsole.PythonInterpreter.Tests**: Unit tests covering the expected execution and autocompletion behavior for Python interpreter.
-- **QuakeConsole.ManualInterpreter**: Interpreter for manually defined commands.
+- **MonoGame.QuakeConsole.ManualInterpreter**: Interpreter for manually defined commands.
 Provides autocompletion for command names.
-- **QuakeConsole.RoslynInterpreter**: Interpreter using the [Roslyn scripting API](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples) to execute console input as C# script.
+- **MonoGame.QuakeConsole.RoslynInterpreter**: Interpreter using the [Roslyn scripting API](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples) to execute console input as C# script.

 ## Samples